Substance Abuse Programs

 Westwind Recovery’s Residence programs provide long-term, 24-7 support for inpatient treatment program graduates.
 Our recovery homes are comfortable, welcoming, and structured around long-term sober living community concepts.
-Guests build new lifestyle habits and schedules under the close watchful eye of support staff in a safe, substance-free environment, living and bonding with others who have the same important goals.
-Living with other patients also creates unique opportunities to re-learn how to socialize and form friendships without turning to addictive behaviors or succumbing to cravings.
-Guests who spend time in Westwind’s sober living facilities are more successful and better able to move forward.
+Clients build new lifestyle habits and schedules under the close watchful eye of support staff in a safe, substance-free environment, living and bonding with others who have the same important goals.
+Living with other clients also creates unique opportunities to re-learn how to socialize and form friendships without turning to addictive behaviors or succumbing to cravings.
+Clients who spend time in Westwind’s sober living facilities are more successful and better able to move forward.

 Westwind Recovery Treatment Model

 While treatment is a difficult decision, Westwind Recovery tries to make the experience as stress-free as possible.
-Out programs are different from other treatment programs because of our high level of care, our affordability, and our dedication to recovery.
+Our programs are different from other treatment programs because of our high level of care, our affordability, and our dedication to recovery.
 We employ a customizable approach to treatment.
 After all, not everybody can recover from substance abuse and mental health disorders in the same way.
 Each and every individual is different and unique, so too is the Westwind Recovery approach to treatment.
-As the result of our integrated approach with many different modalities, you or your loved one will easily find a component that resonates and has a life-changing impact on the journey of recovery.
+As a result of our integrated approach with many different modalities, you or your loved one will easily find a component that resonates and has a life-changing impact on the journey of recovery.

 Ideally, treatment involves a team made up of licensed professionals including chemical dependency counselors, mental health staff, wellness specialists and spiritual care counselors.
 The team works together to map out a care plan unique and curated to the individual.

 Most people who struggle with addiction face mental health challenges as well.
-A quality provider will have licensed psychologists or therapists working in tandem with addiction counselors to address problems such as anxiety, depression, trauma, bi-polar disorder and other conditions.
+A quality provider will have licensed psychologists or therapists working in tandem with addiction counselors to address problems such as anxiety, depression, trauma, bipolar disorder, and other conditions.

 Is There a Cure for Drug Addiction?

 No. Addiction is a chronic disease.
 People with drug or alcohol addiction need to actively manage the condition over their lifetime.
-A quality rehab program helps patients learn to manage their symptoms, first within the structure and support of a treatment setting and eventually in their home environment where they are in charge of their sobriety.
+A quality rehab program helps clients learn to manage their symptoms, first within the structure and support of a treatment setting and eventually in their home environment where they are in charge of their sobriety.
 For example, an individual might start out in an inpatient facility and, as progress is made, participate in a less intense outpatient program.
 As the individual gains and strengthens recovery skills and the risk of relapse lessens, the level and frequency of clinical services can be decreased until maybe all that’s needed is participation in a Twelve Step group.

 What Is the Westwind Recovery Model?

-Westwind Recovery’s model of addiction services has continued to evolve to integrate the latest in biological, behavioral, genetic and other scientific findings and to address the disease holistically— mind, body and spirit.
-Today, our protocols include science-based assessments, medication-assisted treatment and evidence-based practices, delivered with client-centered focus and compassion.
+Westwind Recovery’s model of addiction services has continued to evolve to integrate the latest in biological, behavioral, genetic and other scientific findings and to address the disease holistically— mind, body, and spirit.
+Today, our protocols include science-based assessments, medication-assisted treatment, and evidence-based practices, delivered with client-centered focus and compassion.

-Breathwork is a simple breathing technique that assists in processing trauma, developing healthier thought patterns, and creating a new perspective on old behavior.
+Breathwork is a simple breathing technique that assists in processing trauma, developing healthier thought patterns, and creating a new perspective on the old behavior.
 This two-stage rhythm helps calm the brain and allows clients to experience a more tangible connection to their bodies.
 This practice allows clients to become more aware of buried emotion and deep-seated trauma while identifying the necessary steps toward healing those wounds.
 Because breathwork doesn’t depend on conscious thought, it is able to successfully circumnavigate the defense mechanisms and roadblocks typically encountered during conventional talk therapy and, often after just one session, clients are able to see and feel the nurturing effects.

 Breathwork isn’t magic, though it sometimes can feel exactly that.
-This breathing techniques ultimately distracts the mind long enough to provide clients with a respite from its incessant chatter and desperation to “figure it all out.”
+This breathing technique ultimately distracts the mind long enough to provide clients with a respite from its incessant chatter and desperation to “figure it all out.”
 Results vary from person to person, but most clients report a reduced level of anxiety, a sense of being consciously present and connected, and in many cases having had “a spiritual experience” — often for the very first time.
 Self-judgment is reduced, self-love is achieved, and most importantly, clients gain awareness that they have the power to generate the same sense of relief that they had previously only been able to find by using drugs and alcohol.